Dr. Anahita Kalianivala, Chronic Pain Therapist

 If any part of this resonates, I’d love to help.

-You can keep exploring in the alcove (blog) or schedule a free 15-minute consultation to ask questions and see if this might be the right fit.
+You can keep exploring in the alcove (blog) or apply to work together and see if this might be the right fit.